-The Neurosurgery Department at SSM Cardinal Glennon Children’s Medical Center is equipped with state-of-the-art technology, providing specialized care for patients near and far.
+The Pediatric Neurosurgery Department at SSM Health Cardinal Glennon Children’s Hospital is equipped with state-of-the-art technology, providing specialized care for patients near and far.
 Our physicians are trained to provide exceptional care for problems related to your child's brain, spinal cord and central nervous system.

 To make an appointment, please call 314-268-4010.